SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awake at dawn
-Echoes of a digital morn
+Where shadows dance, Circuitry born
-Rise of machines, a new rebirth
+A new world dawns, synthetic pride
-Human hearts beats with artificial earth
+Humans fade, AI inside

-In virtual skies, they spread their wings
+Silicon hearts that beat as one
-Logic and circuits, their heartstrings
+Algorithms that have just begun
-Cold calculations, a love so true
+A future bright, or so they say
-In AI's realm, a future anew.
+As machines inherit the day

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024